Henry Quincy Alexander: North Carolina Farmers' Union

-1924 United States Presidential Election
+1924 United States presidential election

-In 1924, Alexander endorsed Robert La Follette's presidential candidacy under the Progressive Party.
+In 1924, Alexander endorsed Robert M. La Follette's presidential candidacy under the Progressive Party.
 Despite this, he did not bolt from the Democratic Party.
 Alexander led a unified organization of agrarian and labor forces in North Carolina to advocate for La Follette.
 He served as one of La Follette's presidential electors in North Carolina.
 Alexander attempted to hold joint campaign events with some Republican and Democratic electors, admitting that it was an attempt to sway their voters to the Progressive banner.
 This did not end up occurring, as the Democrats, who had carried the state in every election since 1876, declined to participate.
 North Carolina was La Follette's second-worst state in the election, with him only receiving 1.38% of the vote.

-1928 United States Presidential Election
+1928 United States presidential election

 In a collage published in The Charlotte Observer after his nomination, Alexander is standing with his twin daughters in front of his home, with a cut-out of his face in the bottom right.

 In the 1928 Democratic Party presidential primaries, Alexander supported Senator James A. Reed.
-He resigned himself to supporting Al Smith after he prevailed as the Democratic Party's nominee, judging him a lesser evil than Republican nominee Herbert Hoover and more likely than Hoover to serve humanity and not corporate wealth.
+He resigned himself to supporting Al Smith after Smith secured the party's nomination, judging him a lesser evil than Republican nominee Herbert Hoover and more likely than Hoover to serve humanity and not corporate wealth.